OrWestSide/python-scripts/README.md

-1. Instagram Unfollower Tool:
-   A simple tool that enables you to get followers by following and unfollowing famous IG accounts
-2. Encode Group API Project:
-   A project that demonstrates the use of StackExchage API to calculate some stats.
 3. Seven Segment Display Adder:
    A fun tool that takes 2 2-digit integers and calculates their sum by printing them in seven segment display format.
 4. Bubble Sort Viz: